 Creating Organization-Wide Alignment

 Obviously, adopting any set of operating agreements isn’t going to radically change the behavior of your organization in isolation.
 It’s like painting your house.
 If the house has a bad design or is in need of renovations, painting isn’t going to improve your living conditions very much.
 But if it’s a well-designed house and in good condition, the right coat of paint is going to bring everything together quite nicely.

-It’s the same for these covenants.
+It’s the same for these agreements.
 You’ve got to have some prerequisites for organizational alignment already in place before they will make a big difference.
 Some of the most important areas where you’ll want to create alignment are Strategy, Culture, Structure, Process, and People.
-If you do have these basics for organizational alignment in place, then you should find that the 3 Covenants will help you catalyze the right organizational behaviors and tie everything together.
+If you do have these basics for organizational alignment in place, then you should find that the 3 Agreements will help you catalyze the right organizational behaviors and tie everything together.

 Not only do these principles enable Bezos to lead Amazon to innovate and disrupt multiple-billion dollar industries simultaneously; in my coaching practice, I have seen them first-hand help dozens of next-generation companies (typically $10M-$300M in baseline revenue) to realize a 2-3x increase in sales while simultaneously improving operational efficiency and coordination by 65-75% – all without compromising their core values.